This article has been updated from a previous version.

 “The best deal is a negotiated deal,” says John Musicco, sales and leasing consultant at Barrie Honda.
 “But there are limitations.”

-Being straight forward goes a long way
+A little directness goes a long way

 Remember: the salesperson is working for you

 “One: they have to like the car,” says Musicco.
 “And two: they have to like the number.”